ComplicationsBy Mayo Clinic Staff

 - Inflammation.
-Epidermoid cysts can become tender and swollen, even if they're not infected.
-Inflamed cysts are difficult to remove, and your doctor is likely to postpone treating them until the inflammation subsides.
+An epidermoid cyst can become tender and swollen, even if it's not infected.
+An inflamed cyst is difficult to remove.
+Your doctor is likely to postpone removing it until the inflammation subsides.

 - Rupture.
-A ruptured cyst often leads to a boil-like abscess that requires prompt treatment.
+A ruptured cyst often leads to a boil-like infection that requires prompt treatment.